arrikenw/IT-Project/README.md

 6. Response is sent

 We provide an in-depth review of our authentication process and controller functionality below.

-### Unconventional algorithms

-Our post search performs a regex string search across post content and tags.
-This has a complexity of O(n), where n is the length of the entire corpus of our site.
-WE DOOMED, WHAT AN ALGORITHM!!!

 ### User authentication